On odd-dimensional modular tensor categories: Introduction

+By an analogous reasoning, we have that Conjecture $\ref{conjecture: odd dim non perfect}$ is equivalent to \cite[Question 2]{ENO2} for the odd-dimensional case, namely, odd-dimensional weakly integral fusion categories are weakly group theoretical.

 \medbreak The paper is organized as follows.
 In Section~\ref{section: preliminaries} we introduce the basic notions and we prove some results that we will use throughout this article.
-In Section~\ref{section: cd_p} we study modular tensor categories whose simple objects have dimension a multiple of an odd prime number $p$ and modular tensor categories with dimension a power of $p$, in particular, we prove that a modular tensor category of dimension $p^5$, with $p$ an odd prime, must be pointed.
-In Section~\ref{section: zeros S} we investigate the entries of the $S$-matrix of a modular tensor category (with no restrictions on the dimension this time); specifically, we give conditions for having (or not) zeros on it.
-In Section~\ref{section: perfect} we show that odd-dimensional modular tensor categories with exactly one invertible object (the unit) have no non-trivial symmetric categories.
-This fact has strong consequences, such as that every fusion subcategory of such category is modular and therefore the category is split.
-In Section~\ref{section: ranks} we find bounds for the rank of a the category in terms of data associated to its universal grading.
+In Section~\ref{section: cd_p} we study MTCs whose simple objects have dimension a multiple of an odd prime number $p$ and MTCs with dimension a power of $p$.
+It is known that MTCs of dimension $p^n$ for $n\leq 4$ are pointed, see for example \cite{DN} for the result when $n=4$.
+This is not longer true for $n=5$, we show that they must be either pointed or a $\mathbb Z_p\times \mathbb Z_p$-gauging of a pointed modular category of dimension $p$.
+In Section~\ref{section: perfect} we show that odd-dimensional MTCs with exactly one invertible object (the unit) have no non-trivial symmetric subcategories.
+This fact has strong consequences: every fusion subcategory of such a category is modular, and therefore the category is split.
+In Section~\ref{section: ranks} we find bounds for the rank of a category in terms of data associated to its universal grading.
 We also give conditions on the rank of the graded components in relation to the fixed points by the action of the group of invertible objects of the category.
-In Section~\ref{section: mnsd low rank} we apply the results on the previous sections to classify MNSD modular tensor categories of rank between $13$ and $23$.
-Lastly, in Section~\ref{Future directions} we give some equivalent statements to Conjectures \ref{conjecture: odd dim non perfect} and \ref{Conjecture: odd fusion are solvable}.
+Lastly, in Section~\ref{section: mnsd low rank} we apply the results on the previous sections to classify odd-dimensional MTCs of rank between $13$ and $23$.